ArtyomSliusar/storage-of-knowledge-be/README.md

 #### docker

-- Run a new container, with `.env` file and logging configuration, use `host` network to connect host database or Elasticsearch.
+- Run a new container, with `.env` file and `develop.json` logging configuration, use `host` network to connect to host database or Elasticsearch.
 ```
 docker run --rm --network="host" \
     --env-file $(pwd)/storageofknowledge/.env \